Country Profile: Gabon

 Environment

-Gabon grapples with environmental challenges such as deforestation, water pollution, and wildlife poaching, yet it is recognized for its rich biodiversity and commitment to various international environmental agreements.
+Gabon faces environmental challenges primarily related to deforestation, water pollution, and wildlife poaching, yet it maintains a rich biodiversity.
+The government is a party to multiple international environmental agreements.

 Transportation